-Why significant How our audit addressed the key audit matter The Scheme's portfolio of investments represents almost 100% of its assets.
-These investments are recognised at fair value through profit or loss in accordance with NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans.
-The Scheme's accounting policy for investments is described in Note 2.
-Volatility and other market drivers can have a significant impact on the value of these investments and the financial statements as a whole, therefore the recognition and measurement of the investment portfolio is considered a key area of audit focus.
-Disclosures regarding the Scheme's investments.
-Our audit procedures included: Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment portfolio.
-Obtaining and reviewing the Independent Assurance Reports on Controls relevant to the entities responsible for the custody and pricing of the Scheme's investments.
-We have considered the implications of any control deficiencies for our audit.
-Receiving confirmation directly, from the custody and pricing entities, of the number of securities held by the Scheme and their exit prices at balance date and agreeing the confirmed amounts to the Scheme's accounting records.
-Verifying a sample of exit prices at balance date to independent pricing sources.
-Assessing whether the disclosures in the financial statements appropriately reflect the requirements of NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans and NZ IFRS 7 Financial Instruments: Disclosures.
+- ► The Scheme's portfolio of investments represents almost 100% of its assets. - These investments are recognised at fair value through profit or loss in accordance with NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans.
+The Scheme's accounting policy for investments is described in Note 2. - Volatility and other market drivers can have a significant impact on the value of these investments and the financial statements as a whole, therefore the recognition and measurement of the investment portfolio is considered a key area of audit focus. - Disclosures regarding the Scheme's investments are included in Note 5 to the financial statements.

+How our audit addressed the key audit matter

+Our audit procedures included:

+- ► Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment portfolio. - Obtaining and reviewing the Independent Assurance Reports on Controls relevant to the entities responsible for the custody and pricing of the Scheme's investments.
+We have considered the implications of any control deficiencies for our audit. - Receiving confirmation directly, from the custody and pricing entities, of the number of securities held by the Scheme and their exit prices at balance date and agreeing the confirmed amounts to the Scheme's accounting records. - Verifying a sample of exit prices at balance date to independent pricing sources. - Assessing the disclosures in the financial statements, including whether they appropriately reflect the requirements of NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans and NZ IFRS 7 Financial Instruments: Disclosures.